 It’s best to maintain HIPAA best practices when working remotely and to uphold the safeguards that protect electronic health information.
 It might prove difficult to police the activity of remote workers, but organizations can do spot checks and apply the same penalties if anyone is in breach of HIPAA legislation.

 Each remote worker has a duty to access ePHI only when necessary, and all confidential information must be locked away when not in use.
-Likewise, healthcare organizations have a responsibility to provide information technology services that are HIPAA compliant and devices that can be encrypted, traced, and audited on demand.
+Likewise, healthcare organizations have a responsibility to provide information technology services that are HIPAA-friendly and devices that can be encrypted, traced, and audited on demand.